Click Here

 During the dark cold war days of '64 waiting to be scrambled in their Chipmunk!!!!

-I wasn't until a we had been at Cranwell for almost 2 years that we were allowed to get our hands on a "Jet".
-Our JP training started in July 1965...
+It wasn't until a we had been at Cranwell for almost 2 years that we were allowed to get our hands on a "Jet"

 Above - The morning line-up Left - John Liddell giving his JP a hug!